huseindra/Huseindra/README.md

 ### Hi there 👋

-A software engineer by night who focuses on web development & cloud infrastructure.
-In addition, Husein has strong background in an enterprise project management.
+A software engineer by night who focuses on web technologies, beyond that, I'm also interested in cloud infrastructure and have a strong background in enterprise project management.
  - 🖥 Trying writing code with javascript(ES6)
  - 🔭 I'm currently learning MERN and PERN stack
  - ⚡ Fun fact: Husein has knowledge implementation project in data center infrastructure, cloud infrastructure, security software, hybrid infrastructure and ITSM software.
 Also, Husein has a strong technical knowledge to deliver the right technology and the right cost.